Where is Lance?

 When I signed up for this tour I expected that we would have to ride slowly to be able to live through the experience.
 Wrong.
 We bike hard almost all the time.
 Much faster than I ride in AA.

-There are many things that extend the time it takes to get to hotel to hotel.
+There are many things that extend the time it takes to get from hotel to hotel.

 Stop lights and stop signs.
 In cities we stop at the lights.
 In Corona, CA we did 4 miles where there were lights every block.